Integrations in Multiple Regions

 Building multi-region deployment into a CI/CD pipeline

-If you would like to develop integrations and custom components in one tenant, and automatically deploy them to another, you can save your custom component code and integration YAML in a version control system (like a git repo), and configure a CI/CD pipeline to automatically deploy new versions of components and integrations when code passes QA and is merged to your production branch.
+To develop integrations and custom components in one tenant and automatically deploy them to another, you can store your custom component code and integration YAML in a version control system (like a git repository), and configure a CI/CD pipeline to automatically deploy new versions of components and integrations when code passes QA and is merged to your production branch.

-Because integrations are dependent on components, build and publish your components first, and then update your integrations.
-See above for information on publishing components in several regions.
+Since integrations depend on components, build and publish your components first, then update your integrations.
+See above for information on publishing components across multiple regions.

 Once components are published, you can use the same prism